End or interruption of studies

 Permanent residents of Québec have certain obligations regarding prescription drug insurance.
 They must:

 - Be covered, at all times, by a prescription drug insurance plan.
 It is the law.
-As a result, your child must take out prescription drug insurance as soon as he or she is no longer covered under your prescription drug insurance plan.
+As a result, your child must be covered by his or her own insurance as soon as he or she is no longer covered as your dependent child.

 - Join a private plan if they have access to one, at least for the prescription drug insurance portion.
 Most of the time, prescription drug insurance coverage is included in plans covering other health care.
 To find out more, refer to the webpage Information on private plans.

 - Register with the public plan if they do not have access to a private plan.
-If your child is registered with the public plan through you, he or she must call us to register as an adult as soon as he or she ceases to be a full-time student.
+If your child is registered with the public plan as your dependent child, he or she must call us to register as an adult as soon as he or she ceases to be a full-time student.
 If your child is not registered, refer to the webpage Register with the public plan or deregister.